All Episodes

 Our military is more than capable of conducting this evacuation mission if their commander-in-chief didn't tie one hand behind their back.

-Well, what is the thinking in Biden's brain to go along with this artificial deadline?
+What is the thinking in Biden's brain to go along with this artificial deadline?

-And Adam Schiff is even acknowledging the the odds of us getting just every American out of there.
+And Adam Schiff is even acknowledging the odds of us getting just every American out of there, never mind those that supported us that will die if we leave them there, That this is probably not going to happen.

-I mean, to this day, uh just in the last few hours, my office has continued to receive phone calls and emails from American citizens who are tracked behind Taliban checkpoints who can't get to the airport.
+I mean, to this day, just in the last few hours, my office has continued to receive phone calls and emails from American citizens who are tracked behind Taliban checkpoints who can't get to the airport.

-He had stubbornly clinging to that deadline.
+He is stubbornly clinging to that deadline.

-And I do believe that he is now fearful and timid towards the Taliban because they are threatening uh to take action military action against our troops if we stay at the airport beyond August 31st.
+And I do believe that he is now fearful and timid towards the Taliban because they are threatening to take military action against our troops if we stay at the airport beyond August 31st.

-President Biden should make it clear to the Taliban that we'll stay as long as it takes to get every American out, and any Taliban soldier who interferes with that evacuation or who attacks an American soldier or an American citizen will be killed on site.
+And any Taliban soldier who interferes with that evacuation or who attacks an American soldier or an American citizen will be killed on site.

 I mean, the Taliban have been on the march now for a couple of months.